MaximZemskov/ahshitherewegoagain/README.md

 # OHSHITHEREWEGOAGAIN

-This shell script install python environment on Mac OSX
+This shell script install python environment(and a little bit frontend part) on Mac OSX

 ## !!
 ATENTION !!
 This script will delete all your postgres databases